Case studies

 Impact Review

-Open-Source Project Guidance We are fostering an active, mature Github community to support the Rust IPFS codebase, bringing together development resources from projects that had languished for years prior.
+Open-Source Project Guidance: We are fostering an active, mature GitHub community to support the Rust IPFS codebase, bringing together development resources from projects that had languished for years prior.

-Vision Equilibrium recognizes IPFS as a key technology supporting the distributed web.
+Vision: Equilibrium Labs recognizes IPFS as a key technology supporting the distributed web.
 We believe developing IPFS in Rust offers more robust security and higher performance, as well as bringing IPFS to more platforms, such as embedded systems, IoT and low-power devices.
 Rust's safety mechanisms reduce the occurrence of common errors and vulnerabilities, which allow developers to spend more time on features and performance.

 About Rust

 Rust is a modern open-source programming language providing memory safety and performance comparable to C++, making it a popular choice for developing robust, secure applications.
-Rust powers projects such as ZCash Zebra4, Holochain5, Lighthouse6 and many others in the blockchain space and beyond.
+Rust powers projects such as ZCash Zebra4, Holochain5, Lighthouse6, and many others in the blockchain space and beyond.

-About Equilibrium
+About Equilibrium Labs